 August 2002 - The LMDC invites architects from around the world to submit ideas for the World Trade Center site.

 December 2002 - Semifinalists in the second round of the design contest exhibit their work at the Winter Garden in the World Financial Center.

 February 2003 - Architect Daniel Libeskind’s “Memory Foundations” is selected as the new design plan for the World Trade Center site.

 July 2003 - Architect David Childs, of Skidmore, Owings & Merrill, is selected to design Freedom Tower, which will be the tallest of the four towers planned for the WTC site.

 December 19, 2003 - Plans for Freedom Tower are revealed.
 The skyscraper will occupy the northwest corner of ground zero.

-July 4, 2004 - During a special ceremony, a 20-ton slab of granite, inscribed "the enduring spirit of freedom" is laid as the cornerstone of Freedom Tower by Mayor Michael Bloomberg.
+July 4, 2004 - During a special ceremony, a 20-ton slab of granite, inscribed with “the enduring spirit of freedom” is laid as the cornerstone of Freedom Tower by Mayor Michael Bloomberg.

 May 4, 2005 - New York Governor George Pataki announces that Freedom Tower will be redesigned due to security concerns.